-In many ways, it is an arms race to help children prepare as much as possible for the decisive moment of receiving the long-awaited decision letter: accepted, rejected, or waitlisted.
+In many ways, it is an arms race to help children prepare as much as possible for one decisive moment.
+That moment of receiving the long-awaited decision letter: accepted, rejected, or waitlisted.
 In fact, many parents start coaching their students in 8th or 9th grade with new activities, clubs, SAT boot camps, and competitions.
 College counselors, or college admissions counselors, are useful in guiding students and parents in innumerable ways.

 Today, we’ll review three common scenarios we see at Empowerly when counseling makes the biggest impact: